Topological electronic crystals in twisted bilayer-trilayer graphene

-An alternative possibility is that the two states represent qualitatively different electronic orders, whether within the same valley or in opposite ones.
-There are many degrees of freedom that could vary between these two orders, including both isospin textures and the real-space geometry of the electronic crystal.
-Given the sensitivity of the first-order phase transition to $\bpar$, which typically does not couple strongly to orbital degrees of freedom in 2D materials, it is possible that spin physics might play a role in distinguishing the two states.
-Extended Data Fig.~\ref{efig:ED_diagram} shows schematic energy diagrams of a possible two-state model consistent with our observations, agnostic to the specific ordering of each state but with the constraint that the two states have opposite Chern numbers for a given sign of their total magnetization in order to explain the flip between \mfour and \pfour across $\bpt$.

-Finally, we discuss possible future directions enabled by our work.
-First, scanning probe measurements to directly visualize the geometry of the generalized AHC will be critical for unraveling its precise nature.
-Second, recent theories have predicted that fractional quantum anomalous Hall (FQAH) states can emerge upon partially filling a generalized AHC band~\cite{zhou2023fractional,dong2023anomalous}, which host emergent quasiparticles with fractional electric charge and anyonic quantum exchange statistics.
-Indeed, the generalized AHC has been proposed as an explanation for the integer QAH insulator seen at one electron per \m unit cell ($\nu=1$) in rhombohedral pentalayer graphene aligned with hBN~\cite{zhou2023fractional,dong2023anomalous,tan2024parent,soejima2024anomalous,dong2024stability}, out of which FQAH states emerge at $\nu<1$~\cite{lu2024fractional}.
-However, in pentalayer graphene, the state at $\nu=1$ does not need to break any translation symmetry beyond that of the hBN--graphene \m lattice, making it nearly impossible to distinguish from a standard Chern insulator.
-The generalized AHC in twisted bilayer--trilayer graphene, which corresponds to a spontaneous enlargement of the \m unit cell, provides a more direct opportunity to investigate the possible relationship between topological electron crystals and the FQAH effect.
-In particular, further studies of this system can help to clarify whether FQAH daughter states can emerge upon doping the generalized AHC, or if the two topological many-body orders directly compete.
+Taken together, our results reveal that TEC states driven by simultaneous time-reversal and discrete translational symmetry breaking are ubiquitous in twisted bilayer--trilayer graphene.
+In this context, the $\nu=1/4$ state is simply the most robust, persisting all the way down to zero magnetic field.
+Looking forward, scanning probe measurements to directly visualize the geometry of the electronic crystals will be critical for unraveling their precise nature.
+Additionally, recent theories have predicted that fractional quantum anomalous Hall (FQAH) states can emerge upon partially filling an AHC band~\cite{zhou2023fractional,dong2023anomalous}, hosting emergent quasiparticles with fractional electric charge and anyonic quantum exchange statistics.
+The generalized version of the AHC in twisted bilayer--trilayer graphene may provide a direct opportunity to investigate the possible relationship between topological electron crystals and the FQAH effect, since its folded bands have distinct quantum geometry from the parent band and can be doped with itinerant electrons.
 Finally, future experiments based on more complex device geometries --- for example, efforts aiming to proximitize the integer (or potential fractional) QAH states with a superconductor to create non-Abelian Majorana (or parafermion) modes --- will benefit enormously from the experimental simplicity of the twisted bilayer--trilayer structure, which only contains the favored Bernal stacking configuration rather than the metastable rhombohedral order.